MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/binaries.md

 ---
 title: Upload Application Binaries
-description: How to get started using Test Base for M365 #Required; article description that is displayed in search results. search.appverid: MET150
+description: How to get started using Test Base for Microsoft 365 #Required; article description that is displayed in search results. search.appverid: MET150
 author: mansipatel-usl
 ms.author: tinachen